angelobanse/sumo.website/README.md

 ### Contributing

 Only modify the files inside the `source` branch.
-After pushing, the static files will be generated automatically by the ["deploy" workflow](https://github.com/eclipse-sumo/sumo.website/blob/source/.github/workflows/deploy.yml), and committed to the `main` branch (this is an Eclipse infrastructure requirement).
+After pushing, the static files will be generated automatically by the ["deploy-static-pages" workflow](https://github.com/eclipse-sumo/sumo.website/blob/source/.github/workflows/deploy.yml), and committed to the `main` branch (this is an Eclipse infrastructure requirement).

 ## Other links
 - [SUMO repository](https://github.com/eclipse-sumo/sumo)